jmanndev/31100-Group-Assignment-Work/README.md

     private set { _studentID = value; }
   }
   ```
+- Tab spaces.
+Use default VS2015 Community settings which seems to be Tab Size 4.
+Indent Size 4.
+Insert Spaces.

 ### Version Control ###
 - For each commit message, have it start with an active verb.
 E.g. `Update code standards on README file.`